IamSaiyam/Math-Trainer/README.md

 ## Installation

-You can install it directly with the apk file given above.
+You can download and install the apk file for your android device from [HERE](https://1drv.ms/u/s!AosmDyq537C4g1pBiXAAVgOLGmei).

 ## ScreenShots